Travel document for Dutch nationals living abroad

 What to bring

-- all original documents (see the outcome of the checklist nederlandwereldwijd).
+- all original documents (see the results of the checklist nederlandwereldwijd).

 - All travel documents (even if no longer valid).

-- passport photo, not older than 6 months, which meets the Dutch passport photo requirements.
+- Passport photo, no older than 6 months, that meets Dutch passport photo requirements.
 Passport photos taken abroad do not always meet these requirements.
-We recommend having the passport photo made in the Netherlands.
+We recommend that you have your passport photo taken in the Netherlands.

 - debit card.
-Note: Payment by credit card is not possible
+Payment by credit card is possible.

 - Statement of consent travel document minor, you can download this statement at the bottom of the page.